datacarpentry/semester-biology/materials/databases_intro.md

 language: R
 ---

-**If you haven't already install Firefox**
+> Remind students to install Firefox

-**Walk through installing SQLite Manager add-on**
+> Walk through installing SQLite Manager Add-on

 ## Why use a database management system

-* Designed for storing, managing, and retrieving information
+* Simple and effective software for storing, managing and retrieving information
-* Lots of existing data is stored in them
+* Widely used to store and maintain lots of existing data
-* Fast for large amounts of data
+* Fast processing across large amounts of data
-* Out of memory processing for really large data
+    * Cloud-based processing for really large data
+    * Can handle spatially explicit queries (GIS)
-* Improve quality control of data entry (type constraints and use of forms in Access, Filemaker, etc.)
+* Improve quality control of data entry using scripts and tests
+    * vs. type constraints and use of forms in Access, Filemaker, etc.

-* Can handle a spatially explicit queries (GIS)
+> Exercise 1

+## Database management systems

+* We will be working with 'Relational Databases'
     * The concepts of relational database querying are core to understanding how to do similar things using programming languages such as R or Python.

-## Database management systems

-* We will be working with Relational Databases
 * We will use SQLite
+    * Simple to use,
-    * Simple, almost no work to set up, single file
+    * Almost no work to set up
+    * Stored in single file
-	* But there are lots of alternatives
+    * But, there are lots of alternatives
 	  * Access - commonly used, GUI
 	  * PostgreSQL - fast/powerful, lots of users

-**Open SQLite w/Portal DB**
+> Open SQLite with Portal DB

-## Key features of database management systems
+### Key features of database management systems

 * Data is separate from manipulations of the data
 * Tables - store the data
 * Queries - store questions about the data
     * If we update the data, the query asks the same question of the new data

-## Relational databases
+### Relational databases

-**Demo in SQLite**

 * Data is stored in tables
     * One table per type of data
     * Tables can be linked together to combine information
 * Each row contains a single record
     * A single observation or data point
 * Each column contains a single attribute
-    * A single type of information
+    * A single field or type of information

-## Types
+### Data Types

 * Fields in databases have types that define the kind of data they contain
 * Each field/column can only have one type
 * We have to define the types in advance
 * Types include
     * Integer
     * Text
-	* Decimal/Double
+    * Decimal/Double/Real/Float
-* Types are highly configurable because space is limiting
+* Types are highly configurable for when space is limiting
     * Maximum value of integers
     * Maximum length of text
     * How many values before and after the decimal place

-## Primary keys
+### Primary keys

 * Every table "needs" a column (or set of columns) that is unique across records/row
-* This is called the primary key
+* This is called the 'Primary Key'
-* The easiest way to do this is to use an Integer that increments every time a new record is added
+* The easiest way to do this is to use an 'Integer' that increments every time a new record is added
 * Many databases that you import will already have a field like this

+> Exercise 2-5

 ## SQL - structured query language